bounded-systems/dev-contracts/README.md

 **Expects:**

 - mise to be installed on the developer's machine
-- PUSHD_DEVTOOLS_DIR environment variable to be set
+- DEVCONTRACTS_DIR environment variable to be set
 - Target projects to implement the Target Project Contract

 **Guarantees:**